 Multidisciplinary team approach

-As the health issues that single ventricle patients experience can involve multiple organ systems, U-M’s Multidisciplinary Single Ventricle Clinic uses a team approach to provide collaborative evaluation and treatment.
+As the health issues that single ventricle patients experience can involve multiple organ systems, the multidisciplinary Single Ventricle Clinic uses a team approach to provide collaborative evaluation and treatment.

 Who we can help

-It is recommended that all single ventricle patients receive a comprehensive evaluation every 3-5 years.
+It is recommended that all single ventricle patients receive a comprehensive evaluation every 3-5 years to consider the effects of Fontan circulation on the whole body.
 For your convenience, consultations and any necessary exams will be coordinated to allow for patients to be seen by all appropriate specialists within 1-2 days.
 If appropriate, patients may also be scheduled for evaluation in our neurodevelopmental follow-up clinic.

-Evaluation by the Multidisciplinary Single Ventricle Clinic team is meant to be in addition to routine care provided by the child’s primary cardiologist.
+Evaluation by the multidisciplinary Single Ventricle Clinic team is meant to be in addition to routine care provided by your child’s primary cardiologist.
 Referring physicians will receive a comprehensive summary of our team’s findings and follow-up recommendations.